TeamPracticalProjects/SISProject/README.md

 # SISSoftware
-This holds both the firmware and the javascript based website.
+This holds the firmware for the SIS Hub, the javascript based website that is the SIS Client app and the Arduino code to make an SIS compatible sensor.